egeloen/ivory-google-map/doc/helper/api.md

 $apiHelper = $apiHelperBuilder->build();
 ```

 The api helper is built via a builder.
-The builder allows you to configure the helper json builder, formatter, language
+The builder allows you to configure the helper json builder, formatter, api key,
-and subscribers.
-The json builder allows to build advanced JSON, the formatter allows to format the generated code, the
+language and subscribers.
+The json builder allows to build advanced JSON, the formatter allows to format the generated
-language allows to localize the API (default en) and the subscribers allow you to attach additional code to the API.
+code, the api key allows to bypass Google rate limits, the language allows to localize the API (default en) and the
+subscribers allow you to attach additional code to the API.

 ## Configure language